-Select Type Request Generate Download Generate your certificate.
-When your CSR file is created, a public and private key pair is automatically generated.
-Your private key is stored on your computer.
-On a Mac, it is stored in the login Keychain by default and can be viewed in the Keychain Access app under the "Keys" category.
-Your requested certificate is the public half of your key pair.
-Upload CSR file.
-Select .certSigningRequest file saved on your Mac.
-Choose File CertificateSigningRequest.certSigningRequest
+elect Type Request Generate Download Certificate Generate your certificate. private key and can be CSR file is created, a public and private key pair is automatically generated.
+Your is stored on your computer.
+On a Mac, it is stored in the login Keychain by default viewed in the Keychain Access app under the "Keys" category.
+Your requested s the public half of your key pair.
+Upload CSI Select .cert R file.
+SigningRequest file saved on your Mac.
+Choos e File CertificateSigningRequest.certSigningRequest